-In order to put our position before the War Department of our Government, in an intelligent and effective manner, I have asked Brother Phillips to write out an appeal, setting forth our conscientious objections to engaging in combative carnal nation.
+In order to put our position before the War Department of our Government, in an intelligent and effective manner, I have asked Brother Phillips to write out an appeal, setting forth our conscientious objections to engaging in combative carnal warfare: I have had a good supply of these forms printed, ready to be signed by all the male members of the various congregations throughout the nation.
 These will be freely sent to the congregations requesting them, without cost to you.
 Just send me a post card, giving the approximate number of male members in your congregation, and I shall be glad to send the form to you.
 Let me know of other congregations, giving the name and address of one of the leaders, if you know of them.
-This should be attended to immediately, while in time of peace, that our brethren may obtain exbut a short time for 240 souls eating and drinking emption from combative service in war.
-We think of but ONE loaf and ONE cup, including the time it will be more effective to send all at once to the proper authorities.
+This should be attended to immediately, while in time of peace, that our brethren may obtain exemption from combative service in war.
+We think it will be more effective to send all at once to the proper authorities.